ErpNetDocs/tech/modules/logistics/concepts/lots-issue.md

-# Lots Issue
+# Lots issue

 The current article describes the principles of lots issue when goods are issued from the store.
 Lots issue is actually the obligation to issue products from certain lots before others.
-The lots are prioritized and the priority is mandatory when goods are issued from the store (i.e. when Store Transactions are released).
-This priority is at least advisable when lots are entered before the Store Transaction documents (Store Orders, Shipment Orders, Sales Orders and more).
+The lots are prioritized and the priority is mandatory when goods are issued from the store (i.e. when store transactions are released).
+This priority is at least advisable when lots are entered before the store transaction documents (store orders, shipment orders, sales orders and more).
 The final goal is the lots selection in the document lines to be executed in the correct order.

 <b>Example 1:</b>